-Letterpress volumes from all active series--Secretary of State, Presidential, and Retirement--can be purchased through the University of Virginia Press which has published the Papers since 1977.
+Interested readers can purchase letterpress volumes from all active series--Secretary of State, Presidential, and Retirement--through the University of Virginia Press which has published the Papers since 1977.
 A limited number of volumes of the completed Congressional series are still available for purchase from the University of Chicago Press (volumes 6 and 7) and the University of Virginia Press (volumes 11 and 12).
 Other Congressional series volumes are out of print but can occasionally be found in used book stores or online.

 In addition to print and digital editions, preliminary transcriptions of over 9,000 as-yet-unpublished Madison documents are available for free through the ROTUNDA Founders Early Access project.
 These documents were prepared and reviewed by the staff of Documents Compass, a program of Virginia Humanities, but have not yet been reviewed or annotated by Papers of James Madison staff.

 The National Archives Founders Online website is another source where you can freely access the published Papers of James Madison (18-24 months after publication) and the Early Access documents.
 Both the ROTUNDA and Founders Online digital resources allow readers to not only access the Papers of James Madison, but to review and cross reference them with the papers of other members of the founding era, including Dolley Madison, George Washington, John Adams, Thomas Jefferson, Alexander Hamilton, and many more.
 These digital resources provide a valuable resource to scholars worldwide.